HAWKEYE: SHW NEWSLETTER

 What is the deadline for submitting content for the next edition?

 Newsletter content is usually required by the penultimate Monday in the month to be included in the forthcoming edition.
 The exact deadline is always available at the foot of the previous month's newsletter, in the section entitled "Tell us about you and your work".

 What permissions are needed for any images I ask to be published in HAWKEYE?

 For any images you would like accompany your article, please ensure that you have the email permission of all who are identifiable in photos, which is required for data protection purposes.
 Please forward any consent emails to SHWemail@example.com when you send in your story.

 As above, please ensure that you have permission to use any text or photos you submit, if you are not the author or originator.

-We are unable to reproduce text that has been published elsewhere unless with the permission of the copyright holder, and full acknowledgement of this.
+We are unable to reproduce text that has been published elsewhere unless with the permission of the copyright holder, and full acknowledgment of this.